MarcusGastaldello/FRICOSIPY/docs/running_a_simulation.md

 Alternatively, the user can directly specify the output timestamps on which the simulation reports output variables.
 The user must simply set `reduced_output == True` and place a CSV with the desired timestamps, expressed in datetime format [yyyy-mm-dd hh:mm], in the *data/output/output_timestamps/* directory.
 Inbetween the reported values, variables are aggregated: meteorological conditions and energy fluxes are averaged, mass fluxes are summated and state variables are reported as their instantaneous values.

 <small> *Ex.
-Yearly timestamps for the time period 2000 – 2025, which would reduce the output dataset from 219,150 hourly values to 25 aggregated annual values.* </small>
+An exemplar output timestamps file showing yearly timestamps for the time period 2000 – 2025, which would reduce the output dataset from 219,150 hourly values to 25 aggregated annual values.* </small>

 |          |
 |:---:|